 There are 48 meeting rooms at HealthStream based on the Crestron Flex and Microsoft Teams..
 43 are huddle rooms meant for two to six local participants, and five more are larger, with space for 12 to 24 people.
 Two of these are combinable using an air wall that retracts into the ceiling.

 “Nearly all of the teams at HealthStream have members at more than one office,” says Andral Johnson, Network Engineer.
 “For example, we hold a weekly meeting of the MIS team.
 There’s a core group of us here at headquarters, but we usually have four to five working remotely that day or stationed in another office.”

-Crestron Mercury makes it easy for everyone to get together via video.
-A team leader will typically reserve a room using an Outlook calendar, then, on the day of the meeting, plug his or her laptop into the Mercury unit using a USB cable.
+Crestron Flex makes it easy for everyone to get together via video.
+A team leader will typically reserve a room using an Outlook calendar, then, on the day of the meeting, plug his or her laptop into the Flex unit using a USB cable.

 There are ten more small conference rooms, also used for local meetings, in which Think Simple repurposed equipment brought over from the old headquarters.
 These include a flat-panel display and a Crestron switching system with a flip-top controller.

 A nice thing about the Crestron scheduling system is its use of a 10.5” touch panel mounted outside each meeting room.
 It glows red if the room has been reserved, green if it’s available, making it very easy for someone looking for a room on an impromptu basis.

 “When our people need to hold a meeting, they don’t know or care what’s going on in the Crestron rack,” Johnson adds.
 “They only care if they’re good to go, and with these systems, they are.”